 As far as the underwriting process goes, many insurance carriers have very different criteria that are examined and weighed through the process.
-Each carrier interprets the information they require differently, and many have completely different types of information that is required.
+Each carrier interprets the information you provide differently, and many have completely different types of information that is required.
 Infractions, (whether felony or not) that are most likely to cause problems for a life insurance applicant would be:

 The quality of the insurance professional you utilize is just as important as the insurance carrier you choose to apply to.
 Submitting a life insurance application with a life insurance carrier that has a track record of denying coverage to individuals with felony records would make no sense.
 The independent life insurance professional that we connect you with will know exactly who will be your best option after a short interview over the phone or electronically.

 Some felony convictions are all but a guarantee that a traditional life insurance company will deny life insurance coverage.
 These are :